 There are also significant differences in the supply of future residential land within the Shire which will also have a major influence in structuring different population and household futures over the next twenty-five years.
 New ‘Greenfield’ residential development opportunities have been identified in Portland (South) and Portland Surrounds, while Portland (Central) is expected to produce higher density apartment/townhouse style dwellings being closer to retail and health services.
-Casterton, Heywood and Glenelg Rural are also likely to experience some form of residential development, albeit at lower levels than those identified in Portland.
+Casterton, Heywood and Glenelg Rural are also likely to experience some residential development, albeit at lower levels than those identified in Portland.

 DISCLAIMER: While all due care has been taken to ensure that the content of this website is accurate and current, there may be errors or omissions in it and no legal responsibility is accepted for the information and opinions in this website.